The management of oesophageal cancer can be complex, especially for people who require surgery.

-A person with a suspected oesophageal cancer should be referred to an upper gastrointestinal surgeon who is a member of the multidisciplinary team at one of the 16 specialist centres for oesophageal cancer surgery1.
+A person with a suspected oesophageal cancer should be referred to an upper gastrointestinal surgeon who is a member of a relevant multidisciplinary team and practices at a specialist centre.

 What tests are needed?